TERMS & CONDITIONS

 • If you cancel your reservation less than 2 weeks before arrival, you will have to pay the full amount of the rental agreement.

-Of course, we will always be helpful if any unforeseen event prevents you from going on a holiday, and e.g. we will accept a 'swop' if you can find a friend or someone in your family to take your place and take over your reservation.
-Please note that travel insurance can cover the risk of cancellations in many cases.
+Please note: we will ALWAYS apply our Terms & Conditions for cancellations, no matter what your reason for cancellation is.
+It is your own responsibility to protect your holiday money by taking insurance as soon as you have made your reservation.
+Travel insurance will cover the risk of involuntary cancellations.
+Of course, we will always be helpful if any unforeseen event prevents you from going on a holiday, and e.g. we will accept a 'swop' if you can find a friend or someone in your family to take your place and take over your reservation, but there will be no refunds other than mentioned above.

 Travel insurance comes in all shapes and qualities with different rules, conditions and prices, so check what is covered and what isn’t.
 Travel insurance is widely available online or with your own financial advisers.
 You will find up-to-date tips on where to look on comparison websites such as www.moneysavingexpert.com.

-Please note: we will always apply our Terms & Conditions for cancellations, no matter what your reason for cancellation is.
-It is your own responsibility to protect yourself by taking insurance as soon as you have made your reservation.
+Please note: we will ALWAYS apply our Terms & Conditions for cancellations, no matter what your reason for cancellation is.
+It is your own responsibility to protect your holiday money by taking insurance as soon as you have made your reservation.